NjotuAwasi/100-days-of-code/log.md

 - Learnt how to create layouts in react native
 - Learnt how to style react native elements
-- Built login screen for my project
+- Built Welcome screen for my project

 ![day15](images/day15.png)